Skip to main content

 Confidentiality and Data Security in Wellness Programs

-The confidentiality of your is paramount under the ADA.
+The confidentiality of your medical information is paramount under the ADA.
 Any data collected through a wellness program must be kept confidential and separate from your personnel records.
 This information can only be disclosed in aggregate form, meaning your individual data cannot be linked back to you.

 This is a crucial safeguard, as it allows for the analysis of workforce health trends without compromising individual privacy.
 For those on a journey to optimize their endocrine health, this confidentiality is essential.
 It creates a safe space to explore personal health metrics, knowing that this sensitive information will not be used for any purpose other than to support your well-being.